moyano83/High-Performance-Spark/README.md

 The Maven coordinates for Spark 2.1’s MLlib are _org.apache.spark:spark-mllib_2.11:2.1.0_.
 Feature selection and scaling require that our data is already in Spark’s internal format.
-Spark’s internal vector format is distinct from Scala’s, and there are separate vector libraries between MLlib and ML, Spark provides a factory object org.apache .spark.mllib.linalg.Vector, which can con‐ struct both dense and sparse vectors: `Vectors.dense(input) //being input:Array[Any]`, dense vector can be converted into an sparse one with `toSparse`.
+Spark’s internal vector format is distinct from Scala’s, and there are separate vector libraries between MLlib and ML, Spark provides a factory object org.apache .spark.mllib.linalg.Vector, which can construct both dense and sparse vectors: `Vectors.dense(input) //being input:Array[Any]`, dense vector can be converted into an sparse one with `toSparse`.
 `Word2Vec` and `HashingTF` gets textual data in numeric format, with `HashingTF` operating in an `Iterable[String]` and without need for training: `hashingTFObj.transfor(theIterator)`. `Word2Vec` requires training, which is done with